CodeYellowBV/django-binder/README.md

 - Run with `./test`
 - Access the test database directly by with `docker compose run --rm db psql -h db -U postgres`.
 - It may be possible to recreate the test database (for example when you added/changed models).
-One way of achieving this is to just remove all the docker images that were build `docker compose rm`.
+One way of achieving this is to just remove all the docker images that were build `docker compose rm` or `docker compose down db binder`.
 The database will be created during the setup in `tests/__init__.py`.

 The tests are set up in such a way that there is no need to keep migration files.
 The setup procedure in `tests/__init__.py` handles the preparation of the database by directly calling some build-in Django commands.